 Norwegian Forest cat fans had to work hard to preserve the breed, as they almost came to extinction in the 1930s due to hybridization with local free-roaming Domestic Shorthairs in Norway.

-After WWII, admirers of the Norwegian Forest cat were able save the breed through a careful breeding program.
-These cats were granted full championship status in the European show ring and elected the official cat of Norway in the 1950s, thanks to King Olav.
+After World War II, reputable breeders and admirers of the Norwegian Forest cat were able to save the breed through a careful breeding program.
+Thanks to the crusades of these cat breeders, Norwegian Forest cats were granted full championship status in the European show ring and elected the official cat of Norway in the 1950s, thanks to King Olav.

 They first stepped foot in the United States in 1979.
 (Though they might have crossed the Atlantic with Leif Erikson around 1000 AD—we'll never know for sure!)
 Since their recent reintroduction to North America, they have become a very popular cat breed in all corners of the world.